 HIST241N American Constitutional History 3 Credits

 A study of the evolution of American constitutional law includes the drafting and ratifying of the Constitution and the doctrine of judicial review and chronicles the development of major constitutional principles.
+Prerequisite: ENGL101N or ENGL110N.

 HIST246N Modern America